• Skip to main content

 Side view, chicken étouffée in a tan bowl served over white rice with a dark grey linen napkin.

-• Sausage: this was tested with Aidells Cajun Style Andouille.
-Andouille is smoked, so it’s (mostly) pre-cooked.
+• Note 1. we use with Aidells Cajun Style Andouille sausage; Andouille is smoked, so it’s (mostly) pre-cooked.

 • Leftovers: store in a sealed container in the fridge for up to 4 days; reheat in the microwave in 30-second intervals, stirring in-between.